 - “The Bull” (Picasso’s)

 Does one of these make sense without the other?
 Start with Picasso’s drawing.
-Does Picasso’s drawing, “The Bull”, make sense if there are no real bulls?
-If they don’t exist and never did exist?
+Does Picasso’s “The Bull” make sense if there are no real bulls?
+If they don’t exist and never did?

-The point is one of interdependency.
-There are real things, things as they are, and there are the ways that we see those things.
-For us, these two essential things are completely interdependent.
-It is necessary to have both.
+The point here is interdependency.
+There are real things, as they are, and there ways that we see those things.
+The two are interdependent.
+It’s necessary to have both.